Level: Beginner to Intermediate // Read Time: 5 – 10min

 In this guide, we’ll take a look at a few simple steps you can take to make your own unique drum sounds.

-I love drum synthesis.
-In fact, I don’t think I’ve used a single drum sample in one of my productions for about a year now.
-By using drum synthesis I find I’m able to get unique sounds that don’t sound like that same boring kick drum sample everyone else is using! 😐
+I love drum sound design.
+In fact, I tend to create my own drum sounds from scratch more often than using samples.
+By using some simple drum sound design techniques I’m able to get unique sounds that don’t sound like that same boring kick drum sample everyone else is using! 😐

 ‘But drum synthesis is so complicated!’, I hear you say.
 To that I say, ‘Nay!
 Listen up!’